TheArtificial/theartificial.nl/source/blog/2018/05-18-svganimation.html.md

         }
     </style>
 </svg>
 In this animation played once, the color of the diamond changes from tulip to lime.
 When the animation ends, the diamond fill goes back to the tulip color of the beginning.
+If you refresh the page in your browser, you can see the animation from the start.

 ### Fill Mode